BrandonTroy/mypack-plus-plus/README.md

    - Click "Load unpacked" and select the `dist/` folder

 1. **Start developing!**
-   - The extension will automatically reload in the browser as the source files are modified
+   - The extension should automatically reload in the browser as the source files are modified
-   - **Important**: Refresh the MyPack Portal page to see your changes take effect
+   - Depending on your browser, you might have to manually refresh the page to see your changes take effect
-   - Note: When starting the dev server in future sessions, you may need to manually click the reload button in the extensions page once
+   - When starting the dev server in future sessions, you may need to manually click the reload button in the extensions page once

 1. **Build for production**
    ```bash